WinDyAlphA/portfolio_/_posts/2025-10-02-Maldev Series 1 | Bypass Defender.md

 ### 1. Copy-paste the malware on the first stage

-No explanation needed :3
+No explanation needed.

 ### 2. Change the plaintext payload by the encrypted payload

-So i suggest you to create a new file, where you’ll paste the plaintext msfvenom payload
+So i suggest you to create a new file, where you’ll paste the plaintext msfvenom payload.

 you’ll also need to define size of the **IV** and the **KEY.**